Injuries & Transactions

 Injury report

-Jacob Bryson, D (upper body) – Out since Jan.
-22
+Zach Benson, F (upper body) – Out since Feb.
+2

 Josh Norris, F (upper body) – Out since Jan.
 14

 Norris exited the Jan.
 14 win after a cross check to the ribs.
 He was placed on injured reserve Jan.
-19 but could return to the lineup as soon as this week, coach Lindy Ruff said. - Last updated Jan.
-19
+19 and resumed skating with the team Jan.
+31. Coach Lindy Ruff "would fully anticipate, after the (Olympic) break, he’ll be good.” - Last updated Feb.
+5

 Josh Dunne, F (middle body) – Out since Jan.
 12